 Our food providers for our Nottingham offices, Olive Catering, use quality fresh, locally sourced, and environmentally sustainable ingredients for all their meals.
 This includes Fairtrade ethically sourced coffee and fresh produce that is sourced in the UK from British Farmers.
 Olive Catering are dedicated to ensuring that they can provide foods suitable for a variety of dietary requirements every day.

-MHR subsidise all the food available in the onsite restaurants to ensure that employees get affordable meals every day, with a focus on healthy living.
+MHR subsides all the food available in the onsite restaurants to ensure that employees get affordable meals every day, with a focus on healthy living.

 Mental health support